-Immigration Equality has filed two lawsuits against the U.S. State Department for refusing to recognize the valid marriages of same-sex bi-national couples and disenfranchising their children by denying their rightful citizenship at birth.
+In January, 2018, Immigration Equality filed two lawsuits against the U.S. State Department for refusing to recognize the valid marriages of same-sex bi-national couples and disenfranchising their children by denying their rightful citizenship at birth.
+In July and September, 2019, we partnered with Lambda Legal and pro bono counsel to file a lawsuit on behalf of two more married same-sex couples whose daughters were denied citizenship.
+In these cases, both parents are U.S. citizens, but the

-Immigration Equality is representing two plaintiff families whose children are being wrongly denied recognition of their status as a U.S. citizen at birth.
+Immigration Equality is representing four plaintiff families whose children are being wrongly denied recognition of their status as a U.S. citizen at birth.
+Immigration Equality will continues to fight on behalf of all LGBTQ families in their position until the State Department changes their discriminatory policy.

 To help support our fight for these families, please share this video.